-Gregory F. Ball has served as Dean of the College of Behavioral and Social Sciences (BSOS) at the University of Maryland since the fall of 2014.
-In this role, he oversees one of the largest and most academically challenging colleges at the University, with more than 6,000 undergraduate students and more than 800 masters and doctoral students.
+Previously, Dr. Ball served as Dean of the College of Behavioral and Social Sciences (BSOS) at the University of Maryland from 2014 to 2022.
+In this role, he oversaw one of the largest and most academically challenging colleges at the University, with more than 6,000 undergraduate students and more than 800 masters and doctoral students.
 BSOS also is home to four of the University’s most popular majors: criminology and criminal justice, psychology, government and politics, and economics.

 Ph.D.
 Psychobiology, Rutgers University